Skip to main content

 Assistant Professor of Theological Ethics

 Monica Marcelli-Chu joined the Jesuit School of Theology as Assistant Professor of Theological Ethics in 2023.
-She received her Ph.D. in Theological Studies at Regis College, the Jesuit school at the University of Toronto, in 2022.
+She completed her Ph.D. in Theological Studies at Regis College, the Jesuit school at the University of Toronto, in 2022.
 She also holds an S.T.L. and M.Div. from Regis College, and a B.A. in English and History from York University.
 She was previously Lecturer in Religious Studies at King’s University College at Western University in London, Ontario (2019-20).

 Monica teaches both foundational and applied topics in theological ethics, and invites students into critical conversation around texts and issues.
 Her teaching is informed by her ministry experience in diverse settings, and Ignatian pedagogy and formation.